iOmega8561/VirtHandlerWiki/README.md

 - **VirtualizationKit**: for having a solid foundation to build robust and compelling virtualization features.

 > [!NOTE]
-> VirtualizationKit is a custom framework built from scratch entirely by me, that wraps Apple's own Virtualization Framework and enhances performance and stability.
+> VirtualizationKit is a new, modern, custom framework, built from scratch entirely by me.
+> This framework wraps Apple's own Virtualization Framework and enhances performance and stability.

 ## Minimum Requirements